TheCarsonWest/nerd-emoji/APHG/Do We Need to Change the Asylum System.md

 ## The Complexities of Asylum in the United States

-This piece explores the often-misunderstood process of seeking asylum in the United States, highlighting the challenges, controversies, and human impact of the system.
+This piece explores the often-misunderstood process of seeking asylum in the [[United States]], highlighting the challenges, controversies, and human impact of the system.

 **The Current Situation:**